Fast Facts

 - Official Website: Official NFL Website

-The Super Bowl is widely thought of as one of the biggest sporting occasions in the world, watched by over 114 million people in the US alone.
+The Super Bowl is widely thought of as one of the biggest sporting occasions in the world, watched by around 100 million people in the US alone.

-The competition is the season finale to the National Football League (NFL) regular season and play-off games, making it the most prestigious honour in American Football.
-The game pits the winner of the American Football Conference (AFC) against the National Football Conference (NFC).
+The game is the season finale to the National Football League (NFL) regular season and play-off games, making it the most prestigious honour in American Football.
+The game pits the winner of the American Football Conference (AFC) against the winner of the National Football Conference (NFC).

 American Football has become more popular in the UK in recent years, especially since a small number of regular season NFL games are played right here in Blighty.
 But it is still the Super Bowl that gets the most attention from both viewers and the bookies.